 The book of Judges presents Israel’s frailty, the nation’s need for deliverance, and God’s use of flawed leaders to guide his chosen people through a dark period of their history.
 The book of Ruth tells a smaller story within this narrative, showing God quietly at work in the lives of a few individuals.
 Mary Evans’s Tyndale Old Testament Commentaries: Judges and Ruth places each book in its historical and canonical context, examines key theological themes, and addresses issues facing twenty-first-century readers.

 The Tyndale Commentaries are designed to help the reader of the Bible understand what the text says and what it means.
 The introduction to each book gives a concise but thorough treatment of its authorship, date, original setting, and purpose.
 Following a structural analysis, the commentary takes the book section by section, drawing out its main themes, and also comments on individual verses and problems of interpretation.
 Additional notes provide fuller discussion of particular difficulties.

 In the new Old Testament volumes, the commentary on each section of the text is structured under three headings: Context, Comment, and Meaning.
 The goal is to explain the true meaning of the Bible and make its message plain.

-This product is available individually, or may be purchased as part of the following sets:
+This volume is also available as part of the following sets:

-Tyndale Old Testament Commentary Set (34 Vols.) — TOTC
+Tyndale Old Testament Commentaries Set (42 Vols.) — TOTC

-Tyndale Old and New Testament Commentary Set (60 Vols.) — TOTC & TNTC
+Tyndale Old and New Testament Commentaries Set (71 Vols.) — TOTC & TNTC